 What is this?
 A half-hearted closing of dry, chapped lips around my dick, no idea of how hard to grip, or where, no consistency or sense of drama, no crescendo in the build-up, and now, thirty seconds in and with their reserves of concentration depleted, their eyes begin to wander.
 Fatal error!
 Now they are looking for something shiny that will actually amuse them or something bland and starchy they can microwave.

 They never expect what happens next.
 Their insulting behavior towards me and my dick guarantees an experience, maybe their first, of sexual rough justice.
 As they reach for their iPhone, I shove their head down on my cock, holding it tightly with splayed, lube-y fingers; I shove it down hard until they gag, and when I hear them gag I don’t release them.

 Are you kidding?
-I watch with pleasure as their faces turn purple and their eyes bulge and water and they start to flail, and I hold just a little bit longer until they become afraid.
+I watch with pleasure as their faces turn purple and their eyes bulge and water and they start to splutter and flail, and I hold just a little bit longer until they are afraid.
 Then I let them go; they race back up to the surface like divers whose lungs are bursting, breaking the surface with wild gasps for breath that are close to sobs.

 We have nothing at all to say to each other.
 Correction: You have nothing at all to say to me.
 You’d have to have something to say to me before I would say to you the many things I have to say to you, but won’t.

 With my compatriots gone, gone, gone to graveyards every one, we have lost the etiquette, the caring, the finesse of sex.

 Young man walks into my room at the bathhouse.
 I’m naked, except, of course, for the army boots; don’t pretend you don’t know the look.